 - Birmingham IN Guide App

 About Megan Romer: Megan works as a new media strategies consultant and staff writer for various organizations.
-She is the About.com Guide for New Orleans Travel and the former About.com Guide for World Music.
-You can learn more about Megan's current and past work projects on her Google+ profile: Megan Romer.
+She is the guide for New Orleans Travel and the former guide for World Music.
+You can learn more about Megan on her Twitter and LinkedIn pages.